 Do You Need True Pain Relief?
 Electrical Stimulation Could Help You Feel Great Again!

 Have you been dealing with chronic pain due to an injury or illness?
 If this is the case, electrical stimulation may be a viable option for treating your pain.
-Electrical stimulation is a safe and effective pain relief and rehabilitation therapy option that many professional physical therapists use every day!
+Electrical stimulation therapy is a safe and effective pain relief and rehabilitation option that many professional physical therapists use every day!

 The Pain-Free Truth About Electrical Stimulation

 During an electrical stimulation procedure, you will be asked to sit or lie in a comfortable position.
 Before guiding you through the entire procedure, our physical therapist, chiropractor or acupuncturist will clean and prepare your skin in the treatment area.
-Next, self-adhesive electrodes are put on the body around the targeted treatment region in a typical electrical stimulation session.
-The electrodes are then linked to a device through wire connections, allowing electricity to travel through and eventually communicate with sensory and/or motor neurons.
+Next, self-adhesive electrodes are put on the body around the targeted treatment region in a typical electrical stimulation therapy session.
+After that, the electrodes are then linked to a device through wire connections, allowing electricity to travel through and eventually communicate with sensory and/or motor neurons.

 How Can I Benefit From Electrical Stimulation Treatments?

 Physical therapists and chiropractors frequently prescribe electrical stimulation as a pain management technique.
-Electrical stimulation is also safe to use on all parts of the body, including the anterior neck, eyes, or areas with damaged skin or reduced sensation.
+Electrical stimulation therapy is also safe to use on all parts of the body, including the anterior neck, eyes, or areas with damaged skin or reduced sensation.
 By stimulating certain sensory nerve fibers (such as A-beta, A-delta, and C fibers), which lower pain sensitivity and release neurotransmitters that prolong pain relief, this modality can provide an intrinsic and completely natural analgesic effect.

 Electrical stimulation has a variety of other benefits, including: